MapColonies/retiler/README.md

 this provider should implement the functions bellow
 - `get()` get a job from the queue
+- `isEmpty()` check if the queue is empty
 - `complete()` mark the job as completed
 - `fail()` mark the job as failed
-- `isEmpty()` check if the queue is empty

-retiler checks when the queue is empty using `isEmpty()` and if so successfully terminates the k8s job
+retiler checks when the queue is empty using `isEmpty()` and if so it successfully terminates the k8s job

 ### map provider